softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 ### Extra Credit Moves

-You do not have to implement these moves, but if you go the extra mile and successfully implement both of these moves, you’ll earn some extra credit on this assignment.
+You do not have to implement these moves, but if you go the extra mile and successfully implement these moves, you’ll earn 2% extra credit for each move (4% total) on this assignment.

 NOTE: These moves can but do not have to be provided by `ChessPiece::pieceMoves`, and can be provided by `ChessGame::validMoves` instead.

 **`Castling`**

 This is a special move where the King and a Rook move simultaneously.
 The castling move can only be taken when 4 conditions are met:

 1. Neither the King nor Rook have moved since the game started
 2. There are no pieces between the King and the Rook
 3. The King is not in Check
 4. Both your Rook and King will be safe after making the move (cannot be captured by any enemy pieces).

 To Castle, the King moves 2 spaces towards the Rook, and the Rook "jumps" the king moving to the position next to and on the other side of the King.
 This is represented in a ChessMove as the king moving 2 spaces to the side.